View Button & Section Configuration

 content-translator:

-confirm: true # Overrides global config
+confirm: false # Overrides global config